tetris245/tetris245/README.md

 4. Click Install Add-On from File.
 5. Select the .xpi file.
 Done.

+After installation, refresh your BC page and relog.

 Original version of Quick-AccessMenu2.1 (version 1.0) by KellyLoveyness - Versions 1.1 and 1.2 by Nemesea.

 Special thanks to Firefly for giving permission to integrate the BC-Diaper-Wetter script.